-I only started using quinoa in my cooking about a year ago and so far, I’ve been able to get my family to eat it in salads, as they seem to prefer it cold.
-I love the crunchy, nutty texture of quinoa and how it takes on whatever flavors are added to it beautifully and this Avocado Quinoa Salad was no exception.
+I love the crunchy, nutty texture of quinoa and how it takes on whatever flavors are added to it.
+And this Avocado Quinoa Salad was no exception.

-Originally, I had set out to make some pico de gallo to be mixed with the quinoa, but then realized my jalapeño pepper had seen better days and I was out of cilantro, so I came up with this recipe instead.
+Originally, I had set out to make some pico de gallo to be mixed with the quinoa, but then realized my jalapeño pepper had seen better days.
+I was also out of cilantro, so I came up with this recipe instead.

 That day, I had also seen an episode of the Rachael Ray show, where her guest was preparing a recipe that contained cherry tomatoes.
 While he was cutting them one by one, she said she had a much faster way to do that and it sure was.

 - Get two plastic lids and place the tomatoes in between the two tops.
 I used the tops from my Rubbermaid plastic containers inverted.

 - Take a sharp knife and holding the top lid, slide the knife through the two tops horizontally; cutting through the tomatoes.